 “Why no, if you let them grow, they become worthless!”

 “This is a Semper Augustus, the prince of tulips.
-The bulb is worth more than three thousand guilders!” said Henrietta with pride of ownership, as she cradled it in the lap of her cupped hands.
+The bulb is worth more than three thousand guilders!” she said with pride of ownership, as she cradled it in the lap of her cupped hands.
 The growthling was indeed princely when in full bloom, its crownleaves handsomely sporting reddish streaks on white, like drops of sluggish blood artfully brushed into fresh snow.
-Such outward dapperness was the outgrowth of careful breeding and weeding, setting the Semper Augustus head and shoulders above the lesser ranks of tulips.
-Yet upon this earthless slumberling, neither of the two gawkers was allowed too long a gaze, lest they should somehow unsettle its cosy but costly sleep, for in no time Henrietta had the bulb tightly locked away again in her great black cupboard.
+Such outward dapperness was the outgrowth of careful breeding and weeding, setting the Semper Augustus head and shoulders above the lesser ranks of other tulips.
+Yet upon this earthless slumberling, neither of the two gawkers was allowed too long a gaze, lest they should somehow unsettle its cosy but costly sleep, for in no time she had the bulb tightly locked away again in her great black cupboard.